With Democrat Stacey Abrams passing on a 2020 challenge to U.S. Sen. David Perdue, a parade of Democrats is expected to quickly enter the contest.

-Details: Perhaps no Georgia Democrat has signaled their interest in the Senate seat as vigorously as Tomlinson, 53, who is stepping down from her city hall gig in January after two terms in office.
-The lawyer has created a glossy personal website that doesn’t overtly mention any political ambitions but emphasizes her accomplishments, biography and recent speeches.
+Details: Perhaps no Georgia Democrat has signaled their interest in the Senate seat as vigorously as Tomlinson, 54, who stepped down from her city hall gig in January after two terms in office.
+The lawyer has created a glossy personal website that emphasizes her accomplishments, biography and recent speeches.
 Tomlinson has presented herself as a progressive who can also appeal to parts of rural Georgia where Democrats got clobbered in the midterms.
-She’s also taken jabs at Perdue in recent media appearances, slamming him for being “not particularly accessible” to constituents and discussing her own fundraising prowess.
+She’s also taken jabs at Perdue in recent media appearances, slamming him for his pro-Trump stances while touting her own fundraising prowess.

 Sarah Riggs Amico, business executive